ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 #### Parameters

 key
-: The key to use for encryption.
+: The [[Key|Key Class]] to use for encryption.
+    This must be a cryptographically strong key as created by the [[RandomGenerator|RandomGenerator Class)]] class, not a password.

 nonce
-: The nonce to use for encryption.
+: The [[Nonce|Nonce Struct]] to use for encryption.
-    The nonce must not be used more than once to encrypt data with the specified key.
+    The same nonce must not be used more than once to encrypt data with the specified key.
+To prevent nonce reuse when encrypting multiple plaintexts with the same key, it is recommended to increment the previous nonce; a randomly generated nonce is not suitable.
+See [[How to: Generate Nonces]] for more information on generating nonces.

 !!!
 Note
     Using the same nonce with the same key more than once leads to catastrophic